 Yes, you can use powdered jaggery, dark brown sugar, or granulated white sugar in this atta cake recipe.

-Watch Eggless Wheat Cake Video
+Watch Eggless Atta Cake Recipe Video

-More Eggless Recipes For You:
+More Eggless Recipes For You

 If you try this recipe and love it, please leave a comment and a rating.
 This helps us grow and reach many other food lovers like you, who are looking for a perfect tried and tested recipe.